manoa-musicbubs/manoa-musicbubs/index.md

 * Nelson Liang: Java Script, Java.

 ## Community Feedback:
-**Chakhon La** (ICS 241 Students) - Everything look pretty clean, but will be nice if user can DM Others users.
+**Chakhon Lam** (ICS 241 Students) - Everything look pretty clean, but will be nice if user can DM Others users.

 **ChengCheng He** (Freshmen In ICS) - The overall of the site is ok and it should have more selection of music genres inside to select.